theandrewliu/OverRated/docs/journals/yesenia-ramirez.md

 Today, Curtis helped us implement user authorization into our front and back-end.

 * Table drafts
-Today, we drew out the liked, match, and chat tables so we can begin creating them
+Today, we drew out the liked, matched, and chat tables so we can begin creating the functions for them.

+Today, I learned about hashed_passwords!